 Our executive officers, directors, current 5% or greater shareholders and affiliated entities together beneficially owned approximately % of our ordinary shares outstanding as of December 31, 2020.
-As a result, these shareholders, acting together, will have control over most matters that require approval by our shareholders, including matters such as adoption of the financial statements, declarations of dividends, the appointment and dismissal of directors, capital increases, amendment to our articles of associations, and approval of significant corporate transactions.
+As a result, these shareholders, acting together, will have control over most matters that require approval by our shareholders, including the appointment and dismissal of directors, the terms of compensation of our directors and chief executive officer, certain other related party transactions, capital increases, and amendments to our amended and restated articles of associations.
 Corporate action might be taken even if other shareholders oppose them.
 This concentration of ownership might also have the effect of delaying or preventing a change of control of us that other shareholders may view as beneficial.